 - Overall improvement suggestions (optional)

-This feedback can then be used to improve processes and address grievances for a healthier team culture.
+This feedback can improve processes and address grievances for a healthier team culture.
 If you want to make it personal, you can also do one-on-one calls to talk to your employees in-depth.

 4. Showing appreciation

-Working remote has a major con - making employees feel socially isolated and unrecognized for their efforts.
-To avoid making them feel this way, giving out rewards and recognitions are very important.
+Working remote has a significant con - making employees feel socially isolated and unrecognised for their efforts.
+Rewards and recognitions are essential to avoid making them feel this way.
 There are a bunch of tools that you can use to appreciate them and give out rewards.

-To avoid disengagement, this should be a regular practice and should be ingrained in the company’s culture.
+This should be a regular practice to avoid disengagement and should be ingrained in the company’s culture.

 5. Open communication

-When it comes to working remote, transparency and communication is key.
+When it comes to working remote, transparency and communication are key.
 It is very critical to understand your employee’s needs.
-Always have a culture of an open door where employees can reach out whenever they need to.
+Always have an open-door culture where employees can reach out whenever necessary.
 Keep yourselves informed of small things like providing freedom in choosing their work schedule, work satisfaction and meeting their work-life balance needs.

 6 Best tools for remote teams